 Patrons and Subscribers are eligible to purchase single tickets now.
 Please login to continue.

-The Met celebrates the New Year with a vital new production of one of opera’s most enduringly popular and powerful works.
-Acclaimed English director Carrie Cracknell makes her Met debut, reinvigorating the classic story of deadly passion with a staging that moves the action to the modern day.
-Dazzling young mezzo-soprano Aigul Akhmetshina leads a powerhouse quartet of stars in the touchstone role of the irresistible femme fatale, alongside tenor Piotr Beczała as Carmen’s overmatched lover Don José, soprano Angel Blue as the devoted Micaëla, and bass-baritone Kyle Ketelsen as the swaggering Escamillo.
-Daniele Rustioni conducts Bizet's heart-pounding score.
-Later in the season, another cast of world-class singers takes over, with mezzo-soprano Clémentine Margaine reprising her seductive portrayal of the title role, tenor Michael Fabiano as Don José, soprano Ailyn Pérez as Micaëla, bass-baritone Ryan Speedo Green as Escamillo, and Diego Matheuz making his company debut on the podium.
+The Met begins the New Year with a vital new production of one of opera’s most enduringly powerful works.
+Acclaimed English director Carrie Cracknell makes her Met debut, reinvigorating the classic story with a staging that moves the action to the modern day and finds at the heart of the drama issues that could not be more relevant today: gendered violence, abusive labor structures, and the desire to break through societal boundaries.
+Dazzling young mezzo-soprano Aigul Akhmetshina leads a powerhouse quartet of stars in the complex and volatile title role, alongside tenor Piotr Beczała as Carmen’s troubled lover Don José, soprano Angel Blue as the loyal Micaëla, and bass-baritone Kyle Ketelsen as the swaggering Escamillo.
+Daniele Rustioni conducts Bizet’s heart-pounding score.
+Later in the season, another cast of world-class singers takes over, with mezzo-soprano Clémentine Margaine reprising her captivating portrayal of the title role, tenor Michael Fabiano as Don José, soprano Ailyn Pérez as Micaëla, bass-baritone Ryan Speedo Green as Escamillo, and Diego Matheuz making his company debut on the podium.

 Production a gift of Adrienne Arsht and Elizabeth M. and Jean-Marie R. Eveillard

 Select a date from the dropdown to filter cast by date of performance